eth-educators/ethstaker-guides/prepare-for-the-merge.md

 Check their [release page](https://github.com/flashbots/mev-boost/releases) for a current version.
 If there is a binary file, `wget` that, `chmod +x` it and `mv` it to `/usr/local/bin/mev-boost`.

-As of July 2022 mev-boost needs to be installed with Go or run in docker.
+As of August 2022 mev-boost needs to be installed with Go or run in docker.
 We will install with Go.

 This will only work **after** Goerli has merged and a relay has been published.

+> This requires Go 1.16 or later.
+Ubuntu 20.04 ships with 1.13.
+Either [manually install 1.18](https://nextgentips.com/2021/12/23/how-to-install-go-1-18-on-ubuntu-20-04/) or get to Ubuntu 22.04 first: `sudo do-release-upgrade`

 ```